stevensblueprint/blueprint_website/README.md

 4. You did it!
 You should see the project running on `http://localhost:3000`

-5. After editing the code, run prettier write in the terminal to make the code formatted correctly.
+5. After editing the code, run prettier write in the terminal to make the code formatted correctly

 `npm run format:write`